 When it comes to monitoring your child’s social media behaviour, there is only so much you can do.
 In a world where the average parent does not know the common chatroom acronyms; monitoring is not easy.
 Having open communications is much better than being seen as an untrusting parent always snooping around to see what your child or teen is doing online.
 Get up to date with some of the teen slang.

 Social media is great and, while there is a lot of positive there is also a negative side to it we must all acknowledge.
 [Read: Characteristics of 21st Century Teens]

 This involves sharing a lot of personal information.
 With over 1 billion online users, anything you share is indeed shared with the world.
 In the case of oversharing, some of the negative impacts on your child’s future could be a situation where a picture of a child in his diaper pops up when he is running for office.
 Both parents and children are equally likely to be guilty of oversharing.
 Be careful about what you are sharing and with who.
 I recommend that before you share, pause and think.
 Ask yourself why are you sharing this and how would it make (you) or the other person feel now and in the future.

 What does wrong association mean?
-This can have dire effects for someone who is associated with someone or a group that is flagged for sharing inappropriate messages.
+This can have dire effects for someone associated with someone or a group flagged for sharing inappropriate messages on social media.
 This could be as serious as in the case of criminal investigations; where you could be implicated by association.
-There are several other ways that there could be negative fallouts of the wrong associations online.
+There are several other negative fallouts when it comes to your social media behaviour and wrong associations online.

-Recently, a student who was traveling to start University was stopped at Immigration; he was questioned for hours and deported.
+Recently, a student who was travelling to start University was stopped at Immigration; he was questioned for hours and deported.
 Why?
 He was connected on a social media platform to someone who had been flagged for allegedly sharing politically charged and anti-American sentiments.